Anne Berner: Memberships

 Berner has had a long career as a board professional on several publicly listed Finnish and international companies, such as Soprano plc, Kährs Holding AB, the mutual pension insurance company Ilmarinen, the financial group SEB, and the pharmaceutical group Grifols.

 Berner's organizational career include chairing the Finnish Family Firms Association 2005–2008, the Association for Finnish Work as chairman between 2010–2013 and 2013–2015, and the European Family Businesses 2011–2015 as member of the board.

 Awards and honors

 In 2006, Berner received the Prix Veuve Clicquot as the Finnish businesswoman of the year.
 The Finnish Businessmen's Association named her in 2009 as the businessman of the year.
 In 2014, Berner was given the order of Commander of the Order of the Lion of Finland by the President of the Republic.

+Controversies

+Board seat in Luxembourg

+In August 2015, YLE reported that Berner would have acted as a member of a Luxembourg tax haven company's board of directors.
+The Luxemburg-based investment fund Triton is the current owner of Swedish flooring manufacturer Kährs.
+Berner has told that she was serving on the board of Hartwall Capital in 2012, when Upoflor was merged with the Swedish company Kährs.
+Berner continued after the merger on the board of Kährs Ltd. Berner has had no ownership in neither company, and has paid payroll taxes on any compensations in Finland.
+Berner resigned from the position upon election to the parliament.

+Vallila Interior

+According to Finnwatch Minister Anne Berner owned company Vallila Interior’s Indian subcontractor employees report illegally low wages and forced overtime work.
+Anne Berner owns ca 30% of Vallila Collection.
+Before being minister in 2015, she owned more than 60% of the firm, but subsequently handed over about half to her sons.